About This Course

 - MG6315 Project Management (5 credits)

-- FE6508 Food Supply Chain and Value Analysis (5 credits)
+- FE6506 Food Branding and Digital Media Marketing (5 credits)

-- FE6306 Practice-Based Research Project (20 credits) – Students will complete a practice-based research project.
-This will be completed in collaboration with a relevant partner organisation.
+- FE6308 Practice-Based Research Project (30 credits): Students complete a practice-based research project in collaboration with a relevant partner organisation.

 You can find the full academic content for the current year of any given course in our University Calendar.